eirzarog/synthorAI/README.md

 - Java JDK (at least Java 17)
 - Maven
 - postgreSQL
-- To run the frontend (React + Next.js), you need to install Node.js, which includes npm (Node Package Manager) on https://nodejs.org
+- To run the frontend (React + Next.js), you need to install Node.js, which includes npm (Node Package Manager) from https://nodejs.org

 ### Backend Setup
 ```bash